-Sediment was removed from all the detention basins with concrete channels.
 Trapping for nuisance animals occurred on an as-needed basis in BMPs and all rodent holes were repaired after their removal.
-Invasive vegetation was chemically controlled in the Erickson serpentine and the Berry Rd BMPs as well as all the rain garden and bioretention BMPs.
-Trees were added to the Reservoir and Erickson serpentine
+Invasive vegetation was chemically controlled in the Erickson serpentine detention as well as all the rain garden, meadow, and bioretention BMPs.

-BMPs.
 All the rain garden and bioretention BMPs had mulch added.
-100 wildflower plugs were added to the City Hall bioretention.
+Additional native vegetation was added to the City Hall bioretention.